TheBeachLab/canon-m6/README.md

 ```

 - Step 9: Unmount the card `sudo umount /mnt`
-- Step 10: Place the SD card back in the camera and switch the camera ON **while pressing SET**.
-The script should have been executed and you should have clean overlay and the display should stay on indefinitely.
+- Step 10: Place the SD card back in the camera and switch the camera ON.
+If you see `No memory card` switch the camera OFF and back ON **while pressing SET**.
+After switching ON the camera, enter playback mode and press SET.
+If the card is correctly prepared, that should cause the script to execute.
+Go back to shooting mode and check whether the overlay is there.
+If you see no overlay, the script has successfully run.
+The script should have been executed and you should have clean overlay and the display should stay ON indefinitely.

+> NOTE: You have to execute step 10 **every time** you switch ON the camera!

 Information obtained from <https://chdk.setepontos.com/index.php?topic=13489.0>